Home » Is miscarriage considered a disability?

 Is miscarriage considered a disability?

 The province of Ontario usually has very strict rules when determining if you can be considered disabled or not (Please read our guide on disability tax credit in Ontario).
-One question that was up for debate for a really long period of time is whether a miscarriage in women is considered a disability.
-There are many who said ‘yes’ while a lot thought otherwise.
+One question that has been up for debate for a long period is whether a miscarriage in women is considered a disability.
+Many said ‘yes’ while a lot thought otherwise.
 However, it seems like a decision has finally been made which will answer this much-debated question.
 The Human Rights Tribunal of Ontario has given an interim ruling which signals a significant shift in Ontario disability laws.
 Here is an excerpt from an article on CBC News by Jackie Sharkey which shines a light on a recent lawsuit regarding Winnie Mou of Markham, Ontario, which led to this interim ruling.

 Mou experienced a series of events in 2013, including a miscarriage and the death of her mother-in-law, which triggered severe and debilitating depression.
 In February 2014, she was fired from her job.